The 2023-2024 Admissions Cycle for the 7-Year Playwright Residency

 All resident playwrights are required to show documents for I-9 form verification; these documents will be reviewed (as necessary) throughout a writer’s seven-year residency.

 Please note New Dramatists is not in the position to be a visa sponsor.

-- To Begin Your Application, visit http://newdramatists.org/admissions and click on “Begin Application.”
-You will be prompted to create an online account and to verify your citizenship status.
+To Begin Your Application, visit this page: http://newdramatists.org/admissions and click the appropriate button to “Begin Application” for either a new user or return applicant.
+The buttons will become active at noon on August 15, 2023.
+You will be prompted to create an online account or to log into an existing account.
 You will be able to return to your saved application to continue working until you complete the final tab and click “Submit Your Application”, at which point you will no longer have access.

-- Upload, Copy-and-Paste, or Enter Your Current Playwright/Artistic Bio, Resume, or CV
+Upload or Copy-and-Paste/Enter Your Current Playwright/Artistic Bio, Resume, or CV

-- Upload “Blind Copies” of Two Original Full-Length Works (Plays and/or Libretti-books of musicals) Each submission must be a single work that constitutes a full evening of theatre.
+Upload “Blind Copies” of Two Original Full-Length Works (Plays and/or Libretti-books of musicals) Each submission must be a single work that constitutes a full evening of theatre.
 For example, a 90-minute play without an intermission is a full-length work.